-Where a pupil is receiving SEND support via the school IGAP, the school will regularly liaise with parents in setting outcomes and reviewing progress.
-The class teacher, supported by the SENCO, will meet with the parents at least three times each year in addition to parents evening.
+Where a pupil is receiving SEND support, the school will regularly liaise with parents to set outcomes and review progress (Individual Graduated Approach Plan).
+The class teacher, supported by the SENCO, will meet with the parents at least three times each year.